-In order to enable an industry standard method to electronically transport IBIS connector modeling data between connector vendors, simulation vendors, and end customers, this template is proposed.
+In order to enable an industry standard method to electronically transport IBIS interconnect modeling data between interconnect design and simulation tools.
 The intention of this specification is to specify a consistent format that can be parsed by software, allowing simulation vendors to derive models compatible with their own products.